How to Care for Pets with Diabetes

-- Exercise: A moderate, consistent exercise routine can help prevent sudden drops or spikes in glucose levels.
+- Exercise: A moderate, consistent exercise routine can help prevent sudden drops or spikes in blood glucose levels.
 Take your dog on daily walks or play a game of frisbee!

 Taking care of a pet with diabetes isn’t easy, but it can usually help them live a long healthy life!
 It’s worth the work if you’re able to provide this level of care.

 Things to consider for a pet with diabetes

 Your pet’s treatment will probably start with a lot of visits to the vet for checkups and medication adjustments, but the diabetes management you do at home is equally as important.
 Your veterinarian will likely recommend a daily glucose-monitoring system to ensure your pet’s blood sugar levels stay in a safe and healthy range.

 Here are some additional steps you can take:

 - Timing: Consider waiting until your pet is eating to give insulin, just to make sure your pet actually eats.
 (Animals can be finicky!)
 If you give an insulin injection and your pet doesn’t eat, it could cause hypoglycemia or low blood sugar.

 - Water: Since your pet’s new diet will likely include more fiber, drinking plenty of water is important to prevent complications like constipation.